CHECKLIST FOR AUTHORS' SUBMISSION

 Archives of Budo is published using the open access model.
 All original scientific content is available free of charge for personal use without restrictions on the journal's website at: www.ArchBudo.com

-The submission and peer-review of manuscripts are free of charge.
-Authors are requested to pay $2,000 USD (or 7,600 PLN) gross.
+Authors are requested to pay $2,000 USD (or 8,000 PLN) gross.
 This fee is requested after positive evaluation of a manuscript.
 Authors may be also obliged to cover additional fee for Developmental Editing, if the manuscript requires.
 Developmental Editing expands editing focus beyond your paper’s writing.
 It includes improvements to presentation, argument, clarity, and flow.

 Bank transfer are only accepted.
 In the title of the transfer, the number of the invoice and article must be stated.
 All Fees associated with bank transfer are covered by the payer author or institution !